Country Life in America

 Country Life in America was an American shelter magazine, first published in November 1901 as an illustrated monthly by Doubleday, Page & Company.
 Henry H. Saylor was the initial managing editor, and Robert M. McBride started his career at this publication.

-While its initial readership target was the rural dweller, it soon changed its focus to people looking for ideas on country living.
-In 1917, the name changed to The New Country Life, then Country Life, and the magazine ended production in 1942.
+While its initial readership target was rural dwellers, it soon changed its focus to people looking for ideas on country living.
+In 1917, the name changed to The New Country Life, then Country Life.
+The magazine ended production in 1942.